mmns-feedback/mmns-fish/README.md

 mmns-fish
 =========

-Feedback and usage report repository for MMNS Fish data set [GBIF ID].
+Issue tracking for MMNS Fish data in the VertNet and other data portals.
+This data set corresponds to GBIF data set [GBIF ID].